cybertraining-dsc/reu2022/security.md

 # Information Technology Security Requirements

-##### Note

 Criminals are everywhere they try to gain access to information that has value, be it you are working in the IT department or not you have the information they need and they will probably get it from you without your knowledge.

-### How they gain access
+## How do they gain access?

-* Sharing devices: Also criminals can gain access to your personal devices if it is shared with others.
+* *Sharing devices:* Also criminals can gain access to your personal devices if it is shared with others.
 It is a security risk if devices are being shared by more than one individual.
-* Through Phishing: This is a technique for stealing information through email either by requesting personal information or being linked to a malicious website.
+* *Through Phishing:* This is a technique for stealing information through email either by requesting personal information or being linked to a malicious website.
-* Oversharing of information: Oversharing of personal information especially through social media.
+* *Oversharing of information:* Oversharing of personal information especially through social media.

 ### Sharing Devices

- There is substantial dangers to your data if you share your devices with others.
-Your devices are open to different risks if you share them with others which might lead to substantial data loss.
+There are substantial dangers to your data if you share your devices with others.
+Your devices are open to
+different risks if you share them with others which might lead to substantial data loss.
 There is also a chance that your device might be infected with some malware if they are shared by more than one person.In a professional organization, companies are also at risk if coworkers share their devices.
 They are open to several security risks that might lead to data loss or data being stolen.

 ### Phishing techniques are